mannie-exe/layer_1/README.md

-# layer_1 - A Vanilla+ Minecraft Modpack
+# layer_1

-layer_1 is a carefully curated Fabric modpack that enhances Minecraft while preserving its vanilla essence.
-Built for performance, visual polish, and quality of life improvements, layer_1 creates the Minecraft experience you always wanted.
+A carefully curated Fabric modpack that enhances Minecraft while preserving its vanilla essence.
+Built for performance, visual polish, and quality of life improvements.

 ## Overview